Slashdot is powered by your submissions, so send in your scoop

 In theory I'm not opposed to naturally-occuring GMOs, but in practice humans have been doing forced cross-breeding between things like plants and spiders.
 That's not natural and we can't really predict what the consequences will be because such things would never happen in nature.

-• Pretty much nailed it.
+Pretty much nailed it.
 In theory, we can build fail-safe reactors, but it wasn't done.
 It's nearly impossible to overestimate a life-cycle cost for a reactor, given that there'll be many decades of stuff to deal with even after it's shut down.
 In the US, the Nuclear Regulatory Commission hasn't fulfilled its original mission faithfully.
 Why would we expect it to do otherwise now?
 Properly licensed, designed, built, regulated, and inspected reactors are very expensive.
-Economically, particularly taking into
+Economically, particularly taking into account the uncaptured costs of using nukes and fossil fuels, reducing usage and utilizing renewables just makes sense.
+Save the nukes for spacecraft, other planets and moons, and submarines, if we must have them.

 Actually, there are all kinds of inter-species exchanges of DNA going on all of the time.
 Bacteria and viruses are important vectors for this.
 This happens literally billions of times a day.
 I don't think it's a good argument to say that inter-species DNA transfer is "not natural" or would never happen since it does happen all of the time.
 Evolution has a way of sorting out things... survival of the fittest and all of that.
-Nature comes up with it's own GMO organisms more rapidly than any lab and they are t
+Nature comes up with it's own GMO organisms more rapidly than any lab and they are tested in the real world daily.
+Most of them fail.
+Some have a beneficial effect.

 Its a lot easier to predict when you know what gene you are transferring then old fashion selective breeding which we have practiced for 10s of thousands to years and managed to change this [alphacoders.com] into this [wikipedia.org].